Inside this Article

 Choosing a Squarespace Blog Template – The BasicsSquarespace templates are divided into categories like Weddings, Online Stores, and Blogs & Podcasts, but the categories are just guidelines, nothing more.
 Since the templates have lots of editable options like font styles, color palettes, layout details, and menu text, it’s easy to personalize a template and adapt it for your blogging purpose.

-What I like most about the template selection process is that you can install and preview multiple templates to see how they look before taking your site live.
+Pro Tip: Squarespace shows you more template options if you type in a search phrase describing your website than if you just click on a Top Category.
+I found only six templates in the Blogs & Podcasts category, but searching for “Write a blog” brought up over ten options.
+You can learn more tips and tricks in our expert Squarespace review.What I like most about the template selection process is that you can install and preview multiple templates to see how they look before taking your site live.
 Unlike with many of the other top website builders in the market, you can swap out templates anytime if you find a new one that you like better, even if your blog site is already active.